Timeo1210/TaMereEnSlip/readme.md

 ### 3. Production Installation

-**docker and docker-compose need to installed on your prod server**
+**docker and docker-compose need to installed on your prod server** **There are 2 method, one with ressources restrictions and the other without**

 ##### You first need to build image of the project:
 ```